jdarge/ksh/README.md

 $ ./run.sh build
 $ ./build/bin/ksh
 ```
-todo: a lot, but also add assumed license
+todo: a lot, but also add assumed license<br>
+current goal: compile without any warnings and suit binary for linux general purposes